Reverend George Villiers1

 by Leslie Ward, 18991

-He was given the name of Charles Anthony Johnson at birth.1 He was commissioned in 1842, in the service of the Royal Navy.3 In 1852 his name was legally changed to Charles Anthony Johnson-Brooke.1 He held the office of Tuan Muda of Sarawak between 1853 and 1868.3 He gained the title of HH The Rajah of Sarawak in 1868.4 He held the office of Rajah of Sarawak between 1868 and 1917.1 He was invested as a Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.).3
+He was given the name of Charles Anthony Johnson at birth.1 He was commissioned in 1842, in the service of the Royal Navy.3 In 1852 his name was legally changed to Charles Anthony Johnson-Brooke.1 He held the office of Tuan Muda of Sarawak between 1853 and 1868.3 He gained the title of HH The Rajah of Sarawak in 1868.4 He held the office of Rajah of Sarawak between 1868 and 1917.1 He was appointed Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.)3

 Children of Sir Charles Anthony Johnson-Brooke and Margaret Alice Lili de Windt